 It is usually legal for your park owner to increase your rent after you move in unless your mobile home park is subject to rent control.
 Rent control issues are discussed in the next section of this chapter.
 A rent increase might be illegal if it does not affect all park tenants the same, as described above.
-But if the rent increase is legal, the park owner may be able to evict you if you refuse to pay the increase.42 notified about the rule, or if the rule is unfair or unreasonable, the rule and the rent increase will be illegal.
-For more see Park Rules.
-If you feel that a rule about rent increases is improper, you can contact the Attorney Consumer Hotline at (617) 727-8400 or file a complaint online at www.mass.gov/ago/consumercomplaint.
+But if the rent increase is legal, the park owner may be able to evict you if you refuse to pay the increase.
+45

-If the owner wants to increase the rent, the correct procedure is for her to give you a notice terminating your tenancy and at the same time offer you a new tenancy at the highest rent.43
+If the owner wants to increase the rent, the correct procedure is for them to give you a notice terminating your tenancy and at the same time offer you a new tenancy at the higher rent.46

 Rules about rent increases for mobile homes are different from rules about other rentals.
-If your park owner has a rule about the amount of a rent increase, or the time when she can impose a rent increase, the owner's rule must be legal.
-This means that if the Attorney General is not
+If your park owner has a rule about the amount of a rent increase, or the time when they can impose a rent increase, the owner's rule must be legal.
+This means that if the Attorney General is not notified about the rule, or if the rule is unfair or unreasonable, the rule and the rent increase will be illegal.
+For more see Park Rules.
+If you feel that a rule about rent increases is improper, you can contact the Attorney Consumer Hotline at (617) 727-8400 or file a complaint online at mass.gov/how-to/file-a-consumer-complaint